"Finding the Music in the Wood"

 For the Top I have Alpine Spruce, Engelmann Spruce, Sitka Spruce and Western Red Cedar.
 I will select the top for the instrument depending mainly on the choice of back and side wood but also on the desired tone.
 Cedar is well matched to Walnut back and sides for a warm, mellow sound for instance.

-Hawaiian Style Ukuleles are traditionally all hardwood including the top and are generally made from Koa sourced from the Big Island of Hawaii.
+Hawaiian Style Ukulele are traditionally all hardwood including the top and are generally made from Koa sourced from the Big Island of Hawaii.
 Good figured Koa is becoming more difficult to source and as a result is becoming very expensive.
 I have a limited supply of Koa but I will not be buying any more.
 There are however some very good alternatives such as Black Limba (also known as African Afara or Blackline Korina) which I can sometimes offer along with other all hardwood combinations such as all Mahogany.

 The Hawaiian Tenor represents the most traditional sounding Ukulele and is suited to all playing styles.

-All my Ukuleles are presented with real wood bindings and purfling.
+All my Ukulele are presented with real wood bindings and purfling.
 I only use Gotoh or Der Jung tuners.
 The nut and saddle are made from bone.
 My standard nut width is 36mm with the strings spaced 10mm apart.
 I do not offer custom nut widths.
 Strings at the saddle can be spaced at 14mm or 12mm.

 Tenor Ukulele Dimensions: